zachlevy/learning-api/README.md

-# Learning Platform
+# Learning Platform Rails API
-Learning Platform API.
 Used for interacting with the client app.

 ### Models
 #### Course